bbatsov/legacy-octopress-blog/source/_posts/2013-07-01-rubocop-0-dot-9-is-now-patrolling-the-streets.markdown

 being unportable - this wasn't particularly fast (spawning processes never is) either.

-That's no longer the case - errors are not reported directly by [Parser](https://github.com/whitequark/parser) and we've reimplemented MRI's linting in pure Ruby into RuboCop itself.
+That's no longer the case - errors are now reported directly by [Parser](https://github.com/whitequark/parser) and we've reimplemented MRI's linting in pure Ruby into RuboCop itself.
 Now you'll get the same errors and warnings on MRI, JRuby and Rubinius.
 And to top it